 I was reminded of a drawing that I did many years back.
 I used to draw on post-it notes during work when I was feeling uninspired or stressed.
 Practising Vipassana has helped me to become more mindful, and my awareness of the surrounding environment has been improving.
 At times, we may easily trample upon others carelessly, indirectly, or unintentionally.
 While I tried not to be a clumsy giant and avoided stepping on ants, spiders, moths, etc. at Dhamma Malaya, I reminded myself it would be of utmost importance to practise mindfulness towards those around me outside of the meditation camp.

 Words and actions stem from thoughts.
 To prevent hurting others, one must be mindful of forming negative thoughts.
 Easier said than done, but every little bit counts.
-Our teacher advised that every effort counts; a piece of wisdom applicable to all aspect in life.
+Our teacher advised that every effort counts; a piece of wisdom applicable to all aspects in life.

 Metta and breaking silence